Kadeisha Buchanan: Early life

 Born in Toronto and raised in Brampton, Ontario, Buchanan is the youngest of seven girls (ten siblings total) in a single-parent home.
-Buchanan's parents are originally from Jamaica, her father was born in Saint Thomas Parish and her mother in Montego Bay.
+Buchanan's parents are originally from Jamaica; her father was born in Saint Thomas Parish and her mother in Montego Bay.
 Kadeisha grew up in the greater Toronto area, specifically Brampton and Mississauga.
-Buchanan attended Cardinal Leger Secondary School, where she played flag football, volleyball, basketball, and of course, soccer.
+Buchanan attended Cardinal Leger Secondary School, where she played flag football, volleyball, basketball, and soccer.
 She was enrolled in general studies and earned a place on the Garret Ford Academic Honor Roll.

 Buchanan played college soccer at West Virginia University, for the Mountaineers, where she co-captained the team, qualified for the Big 12 Commissioner's Honor Roll, and won numerous more accolades.

 Club career

 Early career

 In 2013, Buchanan played four games for the Toronto Lady Lynx, a USL W-League team.
-In 2014, she played a game for the Ottawa Fury Women, as well as in the W-League, right before they folded.
+In 2014, she played a game for the Ottawa Fury Women, also in the W-League, right before they folded.
 In June 2016, Buchanan signed with Vaughan Azzurri of League1 Ontario to get game action prior to the 2016 Rio Olympics.
 She only played one game, however––a 9–0 win over Darby.

 Lyon

 Upon graduating from West Virginia University, Buchanan was a highly rated prospect prior to the 2017 NWSL College Draft.
 In December 2016, she was being linked with a move to Europe, along with fellow Canadian team member Ashley Lawrence.
-In January 2017, it was announced that Buchanan had signed with Olympique Lyonnais of Division 1 Féminine.
+In January 2017, it was announced that Buchanan had signed with Olympique Lyonnais of Division 1.
 In June 2018, Buchanan would sign a three-year contract extension which would keep her with Lyon until 2022.

 Chelsea

-On June 10, 2022, Chelsea confirmed the signing of Buchanan on a three year deal.
+On June 10, 2022, Chelsea confirmed the signing of Buchanan on a three-year deal.

+On 16 November 2024, it was confirmed Buchanan had suffered an ACL injury, during a game against Liverpool on 10 November.